hferoze/xyzreader/README.md

 # xyzreader
-Project 5 of Udacity Android Nanodegree.
+XYZReader is a Material Design-compliant app.
+Done as Project 5 of Udacity Android Nanodegree.
-Material Design-compliant app